w3c/secure-payment-confirmation/explainer.md

   /* SPC cannot be used; merchant should fallback to traditional flows */ }
 ```
+## User Experience in Failure Modes

+As the diagram above illustrates, the SPC "happy path" involves presentation of a transaction confirmation dialog followed by biometric authentication via the underlying platform.

+Below are different failure modes and the corresponding expected user experience.

+### No Available Authenticator

+When the credential IDs provided as input do not match an available authenticator, the browser:

+* displays a notice to the user, and
+* returns false to the caller.

+### User Cancels Transaction Confirmation

+When the user cancels the transaction confirmation dialog, the browser:

+* returns an error message ("NotAllowedError").

+### User Cancels Authentication Prompt

+When the user cancels the underlying platform prompt to authenticate, the browser:

+* returns an error message ("NotAllowedError").

+### User Fails to Authenticate

+When the user fails to authenticate, the underlying platform behavior will typically involve providing multiple opportunities to retry.

+### Other Failure Scenarios

+The Web Authentication algorithm [Use an Existing Credential to Make an Assertion](https://www.w3.org/TR/webauthn-3/#sctn-getAssertion) describes additional failure modes.
+SPC passes messages on to the caller.

 ## Other Considerations

 ### Initial Experimentation with Stripe